FileepTrain/Market-and-Strategic-Interaction-in-Network/README.md

 - '--interactive': The purpose of this function is to show the proof behind the result of the final graph.
 This is similiar to the calculations and work we did in class for examples.

-    --interactive is similiar to --plot because it does show the seller's prices, the buyer's payoffs, and the edges list.
-However, instead of giving the end result, it prints out the calculations and asks the user if they wish to continue.
+    Demonstrates the algorithm step-by-step, mirroring the calculations we worked through manually.
+At each round, the program prints:

+    Seller prices

+    Buyer valuations and payoffs

+    The current preferred edges and matching

+    Constricted sets (if any)
+    Then it asks the user whether to continue to the next round.